unr-lib-digservices/aspace-pui/README.md

 The GW Libraries ArchivesSpace PUI customization files and documentation can be found in this repo.

+## Version
+These configurations are made to [ArchivesSpace version 2.3.2](https://github.com/archivesspace/archivesspace/tree/v2.3.2)

 ## Customizations for this PUI are achieved by two types of edits:
 1. Configurations to the configuration file: config/config.rb.
 These configurations are described below.
 2. Customizations to the built-in "local" plugin located in plugins/local/public.
 These customized files are located in this repo's public/ directory, and described below.